Kernel functions based on triplet comparisons: Our kernel functions

 yield the same result and subtract the number of pairs for which these comparisons yield different results.
-This idea is illustrated in Figure \ref{sketch_kernel2}.
-Adapted to our situation, where we are only given a non-exhaustive collection $\mathcal{S}$ of similarity triplets, it corresponds to considering the feature map $\Phi_{k_2}: \dataset\rightarrow\R^{n^2}$ given by
+See the right-hand side of Figure \ref{kernel_ideas} for an illustration of this idea.
+Adapted to our situation of being only given $\mathcal{S}$ it corresponds to considering the feature map $\Phi_{k_2}: \dataset\rightarrow\R^{n^2}$ given by

 and defining our second proposed kernel function $k_2:\dataset\times\dataset\rightarrow\R$ by